JamieBort/Learning-Directory/Git/commit_message/README.md

 # Commit Messages

-- All things related to Git (GitHub ?) commit messages.
+## Purpose

+This directory houses information about git commit messages.

 ## Directories and Files